-The Community Development Block Grant Program (CDBG) is a federally financed assistance program administered by the Department of Housing and Urban Development (HUD).
+The Community Development Block Grant Program (CDBG) is a federally financed assistance program administered by the U.S. Department of Housing and Urban Development (HUD).
 Under the so-called entitlement portion of the programs, cities with populations exceeding 50,000 are entitled to receive annual grants.
 HUD determines the amount of each entitlement grant by a statutory dual formula that uses several objective measures of community needs, including the extent of poverty, population, housing overcrowding and age of housing, as well as population growth lag in relationship to other metropolitan areas.

 Using these funds, municipalities may undertake a wide range of activities directed toward neighborhood revitalization, economic development, and providing improved community facilities and services.
 Such activities are developed at the local level, as are the funding priorities, provided that such activities conform to the statutory standards and regulations.

 Entitlement communities develop their own programs and funding priorities.
 However, grantees must give maximum feasible priority to activities that benefit low- and moderate-income people.
 A grantee also must carry out activities that aid in the prevention or elimination of slums or blight or meet other community development needs having a particular urgency.
 CDBG funds may not be used for activities that do not meet these broad national objectives.

 Residents should avoid all messages via Facebook Messenger regarding CDBG application assistance.
 The West Haven CDA office does not use Facebook Messenger.

 Citizen Participation Plan for the West Haven Community Development Block Grant Consolidated Plan